 Maggie has been an amazing CEO and we are excited to be putting on a party to see her off.
 We are calling all interested consumers and members to come down and join us on: Tuesday 18th of May3:00pm to 6pm@ The VMIAC Warehouse as we celebrate all the amazing things Maggie has done in

-Join us as each week we highlight the stories of recovery from lived experience perspectives.
 These videos are powerful and emotional insights into what recovery means to every individual and how people draw strength and insight from their lived experiences of mental health and wellbeing.
-Simone This video we talk to Simone about how you
+Simone This video we talk to Simone about how you can’t change the past, but you can rectify the future.
+Robin This video we talk